allinurl/goaccess/README.md

   Have multiple Virtual Hosts (Server Blocks)?
 It features a panel that displays which virtual host is consuming most of the web server resources.

+* **UTM Campaign Tracking**<br>
+  Breaks down campaign traffic by medium, source, campaign, content and term, all extracted from the requested URL.

+* **Bot and Crawler Classification**<br>
+  Keeps AI crawlers and Fediverse (ActivityPub) traffic in their own categories, separate from traditional search engine crawlers.

+* **TLS Settings**<br>
+  Reports the negotiated protocol, cipher suite and key exchange group when `%K`, `%k` and `%g` are part of the log format.

 * **ASN (Autonomous System Number mapping)**<br>
   Great for detecting malicious traffic patterns and block them accordingly.
+  Whole networks can also be dropped as they are parsed with `--exclude-asn`.

 * **Color Scheme Customizable**<br>
   Tailor GoAccess to suit your own color taste/schemes.
 Either through the